jethornton/flexgui/docs/source/plotter.rst

 -------

 The DRO overlaid onto the plotter can be customized by turning on or off various features.
-Use either a QCheckbox or a Menu to toggle these
+Use either a QCheckbox or a QPushButton to toggle these

 .. csv-table:: Display Checkbox Options
    :width: 100%